Floating Bill by Finn Jon, Yigal Mesika, and Kevin James

 Key features

-• Instant reset for repeated performances
+• Instant reset allows for quick, repeated performances

 Pros